-No impairment was made to the DeepBlue equipment set in 2022 nor in 2021.
-The recoverable amount used in the impairment test was determined based on cash flow projections from the 2023 budget and assumptions regarding additional revenue stream from the DeepBlue equipment.
+No impairment was made to the DeepBlue equipment set in 2023 nor in 2022.
+The recoverable amount used in the impairment test was determined based on cash flow projections from the 2024 budget and assumptions regarding additional revenue stream from the DeepBlue equipment.
 The discount rate applied to cash flow projections was 12%.

 The Company used the best estimate of additional revenue stream from the DeepBlue equipment compared with the conventional equipment as revenue forecast in the impairment model.
-The DeepBlue opens a new market for the Group as it increases the water depth from 3 000 metres as the limit on the conventional source to 4 500 metres on the DeepBlue source.
+The DeepBlue expanded the addressable market for the Group as the extra power can be used to increase the imaging depth from 2000-2500m to 3000-4000m below the seabed, and/or improve the imaging resolution and ability to see smaller targets at shallower burial depths.